-The Federation Cliff Walk is a 5 km walking trail from Watsons Bay to Dover Heights, boasting stunning sandstone cliffs and amazing panoramic views of the Tasman Sea.
+The Federation Cliff Walk is a 5 km walking trail from Watsons Bay to Dover Heights, boasting high sandstone cliffs and amazing panoramic views of the Tasman Sea.

 Federation Cliff Walk

-This article describes the walk starting from Watsons Bay with The Gap as the starting point, wandering through the suburb of Vaucluse, and ending in Dover Heights.
+This article describes the walk starting from Watsons Bay with The Gap as the starting point, passing through the suburb of Vaucluse, and ending in Dover Heights.

-The Gap to Christison Park
+1. The Gap to Christison Park

-The track stays on the road’s footpath for a short while until turning into the Coastal Cliff Walk Path (see the big sign) which runs parallel to Old South Head Road.
+The track stays on the road’s footpath for a short while until turning into the Coastal Cliff Walk path (see the big sign) which runs parallel to Old South Head Road.

 The gun at the fort was removed in the 1930’s and the underlying fort has since been locked up.
 The site of the current signal station has been used since 1790 to signal incoming ships.

 As you continue, you’ll walk through the Lighthouse Reserve, past the famous Macquarie Lighthouse.
 Constructed in 1818 and rebuilt in 1883, the Macquarie Lighthouse is the oldest lighthouse in Australia and is open to guided tours.

 The path continues south past Christison Park with its wide sports fields and Clarke Reserve.
 These are excellent picnic spots with toilet and playground facilities.

 At Clarke Reserve, walk into Jensen Avenue via Clarke Street.
 Then turn into Marine Street and Chris Bang Crescent that will lead to steps going down into Diamond Bay Reserve.

-Diamond Bay Reserve
+2. Diamond Bay Reserve

 As you walk down the steps into Diamond Bay, you’ll feel like you’re stepping into a tropical rain forest which is quite a fascinating experience.

 This walkway gives you a sense of being right on top of the cliffs which makes this walking track an even more amazing experience.
-It start at Diamond Bay Reserve and continues, with a few interruptions, to Dover Heights.
+It starts at Diamond Bay Reserve and continues, with a few interruptions, to Dover Heights.